BUSINESS CRIME SOLICITORS: WHITE COLLAR DEFENCE & CORPORATE INVESTIGATIONS

 - HM Revenue and Customs

-Our solicitors communicate with local authorities and enforcement agencies on your behalf.
+We have over 20 year’s experience in dealing with key enforcement agencies.
+Our Business Crime Solicitors communicate with local authorities and enforcement agencies on your behalf.
 We will keep you up to date on your case and reduce stress during what can be a complex process.

 The Companies Act 2006